How to Scale: 7 Proven Tips to Scale Your Small Business

 I’m always amazed when small businesses we speak to have no database of customer information for business development purposes.
 Not only do they not have a system in place for growing their business, but they have no way to quantify opportunities to expand their services (see point #6 below).

-Side note:
+Side Note:

-There’s a big difference between the mindset of sales vs deals.
-Sales drive revenue, deals drive growth.
-You need both to be sustainable.
-Different businesses / business models will need to rely more heavily on one or the other, but in general, find what works for you, then hone in on how to create more.
+Different businesses / business models will need to rely more heavily on one of these or the other.
+In general, find what works for you and hone in on how to create even more of it.

 5. Changing Pricing Models

-If we knew that dropping prices on the primary product by 10% allowed us to increase our sales in the add-on contracts by 20%, we’d be looking at a win-win.
-Of course the numbers have to add up (always do your math), however the main point here is to ask yourself the question “how would I increase margin in my business without increasing my sales?
+If we knew that dropping prices on the primary product by 10% allowed us to increase our sales in the add-on contracts by 20%, we would be looking at a win-win scenario.
+Of course the numbers have to add up.
+(Always do your math.)

 6. Expand Your Service Offerings

 If 10 of your customers would switch to a new vendor with better pricing and service, then you know there are 10 customers you can attract in 3-6 months for a new value-add service.
-Lets assume you can offer the same service for 10% less than the current provider and back it with your quality guarantee, while maintaining a 15-25% margin.
+Let’s assume you can offer the same service for 10% less than the current provider and back it with your quality guarantee, while maintaining a 15-25% margin.

 To go a little deeper, let’s look at a few situations in the chart below for what makes sense to pursue as a service extension: